Kendal

 Miller Bridge Kendal

-The original wooden bridge connecting the town and castle corn mill was repeatedly carried away by floods until 1743, when it was rebuilt entirely in stone.
+The original wooden bridge connecting the town and the castle corn mill was repeatedly carried away by floods until 1743, when it was rebuilt entirely in stone.

 The present bridge was designed by the architect Francis Webster for the new canal, where the canal head basin included covered wharves, warehouses, stables